 The Instinct 2S Solar’s customization options are definitely a strength, BUT all of the customization options can make it difficult to use right out of the box.
 Everything is operated and adjusted using five manual buttons rather than a more user-friendly touchscreen.
 They’re easier to use when you’re working out and have sweaty, clumsy fingers, but scrolling through all of the menus with buttons made my tennis elbow flare.

-The Garmin Instinct 2S Solar would be great for active people who frequently vary their workouts and activities.
+The Garmin Instinct 2S Solar Watch would be great for active people who frequently vary their workouts and activities.
 The watch can keep up with almost everything you throw at it, from swimming in open water to rowing on a machine in the gym.
 Hunters, fishermen, and surfers who may need extra navigation features will also appreciate this watch.
 The built-in compass, altimeter, and barometric information give you insight into conditions in real-time.
 It also does an excellent job of connecting to satellites for navigation purposes.

 The Instinct 2S Solar is also a good choice for athletes who want to use their watch for navigation or to get training pointers and tips.
 You can monitor heart rate zones, input custom workouts, and get recovery time suggestions to help with many aspects of training.